Events Organised by AYY

 Flower Day and the birthday of the Teekkari Village are always celebrated on 13 May, the name day of Flora.
 The Flower Day message is one of the oldest traditions of Flower Day, brought to a person or organisation that has helped to promote important issues.
 Previously the message was delivered by technology students, but nowadays it is delivered by AYY members.

-The annual ball is the student union’s most esteemed celebration, which can be seen in the dress code, etiquette and programme.
-However, AYY’s history is often celebrated in a more relaxed fashion as well, and celebrations aren’t limited to the day of the annual ball.
-In fact, there is an Anniversary Week, where you can learn the secrets of dancing at an etiquette course, or relax at the herring brunch with good food, good company, and great entertainment at the close of the week.
+The annual ball is the Student Union’s most prestigious celebration, which can be seen in the dress code, etiquette and programme.
+However, AYY’s history is often celebrated in a more relaxed fashion as well, and celebrations are not limited to the day of the annual ball.
+In fact, there is an Anniversary Week, where you can learn the secrets of dancing at an etiquette course, or relax at the herring brunch with good food, good company, and great entertainment at the end of the week.

-AYY’s annual ball is held in May, traditionally on the Saturday following Flower Day.
-The day begins with a cocktail event where the student union receives greetings from invited guests and others who wish to participate.
-The cocktail party is followed by the main event, where a three-course meal is served, members of the union are rewarded for their efforts, and a diverse programme of entertainment is held.
-After dinner there is dancing, and then participants move on to the afterparty where celebrations continue on until it is time for the replenishing herring brunch the following morning.
+AYY’s annual ball is held in May, traditionally on Saturday following Flower Day.
+The day begins with a cocktail event where the Student Union receives greetings from guests and others who wish to participate.
+The cocktail party is followed by the main event, where a three-course meal is served, members of the union are rewarded for their efforts, and there is diverse entertainment.
+After dinner, the guests dance and continue to the after party where celebrations go on until it is time for the replenishing herring brunch in the following morning.

-There’s all kinds of things happening during orientation week, which kicks off the academic year.
+There are all kinds of events arranged during the orientation week, which kicks off the academic year.

-Aalto Day One starts off the new academic year with an opening ceremony, followed by fun at association and club checkpoints at the Aalto Party at the Alvarin aukio square.
-The evening is topped off by orientation week’s best after party, the Aalto Afterparty.
+Aalto Day One starts off the new academic year with an opening ceremony, followed by association and club checkpoints at the Aalto Party at the Alvari Square.
+The evening is highlighted by the best after party of the week, the Aalto Afterparty.

-In addition, regardless of whether they started studies in autumn or January, students can have fun on the Otaniemi campus and learn more about the associations and community by visiting different checkpoints.
-In autumn these are organised in the form of the two-day Otasuunnistus event during orientation week, and as Winter Day in January.
+In addition, students can have fun on the Otaniemi campus and learn more about the associations and community by visiting different checkpoints.
+In autumn, this is arranged as a two-day Ota-Orienteering event.
+In January, the event is called the Winter Day.

-AYY, the university and associations receiving new students all organise lots of events and activities to help freshmen learn more about the university and their fellow students.
+AYY, the university and associations welcome new students and organise pllenty of events and activities to help freshers to learn more about the university and their fellow students.

-Lakinlaskijaiset, or the “Caps Off” party, is held on 30 September and begins with the action-packed Otatarha race.
-The event is a chance for student groups to compete with vehicles that are self-built and which are not motor powered.
-Other than these two requirements, the sky is the limit when it comes to style and we have seen a sauna, a Pokeball and a metro carriage on the track.
-In addition to the race itself, there is also other fun and entertainment on offer each year, from obstacle courses to bouncy castles.
+Lakinlaskijaiset, or the “Caps Off” party, is held on 30 September and begins with the action-packed Otatarha Race.
+The event is a chance for student groups to compete with vehicles that are self-built and not motor powered.
+Other than these two requirements, the sky is the limit when it comes to style and we have seen a sauna, a Poke ball and a metro carriage on the track.
+In addition to the race itself, there is also other fun entertainment each year, from obstacle courses to bouncy castles.

-The day ends with a big party at Dipoli organised by AYY.
-The Caps Off party is traditionally celebrated on the last day of September each year, when caps are taken off for winter.
+The day ends with a major party at Dipoli organised by AYY.
+The Lakinlaskijaiset party is traditionally celebrated on the last day of September each year, when caps are taken off for winter.
 Thousands of students gather at midnight to take off their caps, accompanied by the music of the Retuperä Voluntary Fire Brigade Band.
 The party always hosts a wide range of top performers and fun activities.
-After all, there’s plenty of room to party at Dipoli!
+After all, there is plenty of room to party at Dipoli!

 Aalto Amazing Race

-Teekkari tradition week is held in the first full week of November to celebrate teekkari culture, which is over 145 years old.
+The Teekkari Tradition Week is held in the first full week of November to celebrate the culture of technical students, which is more than 145 years old.
 The week is celebrated at the same time as TKY’s annual celebration week before 2010, and partially shares the same programme.

-The Klubi-ilta, Song competition sitsit, Freshman sitsit, Polin Appro and, of course, the Teekkari tradition celebration itself - followed by the Teekkarisillis herring breakfast - have all earnt a permanent spot on the programme for the week.
-There are also events relating to teekkari culture or traditions, varying by year, and from 2017 there will be a dinner organised in English, with the theme changing in accordance with the theme for the week.
+The club night, singing competition dinner, academic dinner party for freshmen, Polin Appro and, of course, the Teekkari tradition celebration itself - followed by the herring breakfast - have all earned a permanent place in the programme for the week.
+There are also events related to the culture and traditions of technical students.
+From 2017 onwards, there will be a dinner organised in English, with the theme changing in accordance with the theme for the week.

-The Klubi-ilta is not the traditional Smökki party kind of experience, and instead invests in quality and atmosphere.
-The Song competition sitsit is a search for the best singers around, while teekkari freshmen can attend one of the finest sitsit in all of Otaniemi.
-The week’s biggest event is Polin Appro, where participants embarkon a bar crawl near the Old Poly building in Helsinki.
+The club night is not the traditional Smökki party.
+Instead, the event focuses on quality and atmosphere.
+The singing competition dinner is a search for the best singers around, while first-year technical students can attend one of the finest academic dinner parties in Otaniemi.
+The major event of the week is Polin Appro, where participants embark on a bar crawl near the Old Poli building in Helsinki.

 The Teekkari tradition celebration is usually held on the second Friday of November.
-The celebrations are a cross-disciplinary annual event, to which all freshmen, teekkaris and teekkari-minded people are invited.
-In 2019, teekkari culture will be celebrating its 147th anniversary.
+The celebration is an interdisciplinary annual event, to which all freshmen, technical students and like-minded people are invited.
+In 2019, the culture of technical students will be celebrating its 147th anniversary.

-Teekkarisillis is one of the biggest annual herring breakfasts and it is held at Smökki.
-There’s always something for everyone, even if they have just woken up, but the atmosphere will get a little wilder, especially when the sillis artist takes the stage.
+Teekkarisillis is one of the biggest annual herring breakfasts, which is held at Smökki.
+There is always something for everyone.
+Even though the participants have just woken up, the atmosphere will get a little wilder, especially when the artist takes over the stage.

-The students’ torch procession is an Independence Day tradition organised in collaboration by the student unions in the capital city area to celebrate Finland’s independence in a traditional way.
+The students’ torchlight procession is an Independence Day tradition organised in collaboration by the student unions in the metropolitan area to celebrate Finland’s independence in a traditional way.

-The first students’ torch procession was organised in 1951.
-Back then, too, the event began by laying a wreath on war graves, after which 2,000 students march to Senate Square to hear speeches and choir singing.
-Today the procession is a joyful and celebratory event held in the spirit of a communal student movement that looks to the future.
-Celebrations begin with the laying of a wreath on the Hero’s Cross at Hietaniemi cemetery, followed by a procession towards Senate Square.
+The first students’ torchlight procession was organised in 1951.
+Back then, too, the event began by laying a wreath on war graves, after which 2,000 students march to the Senate Square to hear speeches and the choir singing.
+Today, the procession is a joyful and celebratory event held in the spirit of a communal student movement that looks to the future.
+Celebrations begin with the laying of a wreath on the Hero’s Cross at Hietaniemi Cemetery, followed by a procession towards the Senate Square.
 The event is open to everyone.